martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 <div class="mySlides fade">
   <div class="numbertext">3 / 8</div>
   <img src="{{ site.url }}/assets/toss/toss_blog2.svg" style="width:100%">
-  <div class="text">The company releases their model as a black-box, giving query access to users.
+  <div class="text">The company releases their model as a black-box API --- users can query the model but cannot look at model internals or intermediate representations.
 We call this API the "victim model".</div>
 </div>

 <div class="mySlides fade">
   <div class="numbertext">4 / 8</div>
   <img src="{{ site.url }}/assets/toss/toss_blog3.svg" style="width:100%">
-  <div class="text">A malicious user generates a large number of queries / inputs.
+  <div class="text">A malicious user generates a large number of queries.
 In this paper we study queries which are randomly sampled nonsensical sequences of tokens (as shown in the figure).</div>
 </div>

 <div class="mySlides fade">